Royal Rumble (2010): Background

-The event was held at the Philips Arena in Atlanta, Georgia.
+The 23rd annual Royal Rumble was the second time for the event to be held at the Philips Arena in Atlanta, Georgia, after 2002.

-The Royal Rumble is an annual professional wrestling pay-per-view (PPV) produced every January by World Wrestling Entertainment (WWE) since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-The concept of the event is based on the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 2010 event was the 23rd Royal Rumble and was scheduled to be held on January 31, 2010, at the Philips Arena in Atlanta, Georgia.
-It featured wrestlers from the Raw, SmackDown, and ECW brand divisions.
+The Royal Rumble is an annual professional wrestling event, produced every January by World Wrestling Entertainment (WWE) since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the men's Royal Rumble match.
+The 23rd Royal Rumble event was scheduled to be held on January 31, 2010, at the Philips Arena in Atlanta, Georgia and featured wrestlers from the Raw, SmackDown, and ECW brand divisions.
+This was the second Royal Rumble at this venue, after 2002.

-The Royal Rumble match generally features 30 wrestlers.
-Traditionally, the winner of the match earns a world championship match at that year's WrestleMania.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
 For 2010, the winner could choose to challenge for either Raw's WWE Championship, SmackDown's World Heavyweight Championship, or the ECW Championship at WrestleMania XXVI.